• Home

 • Mix the chocolate mixture until everything is nice and smooth, then pour in the corn syrup, and stir.

-• Cover, and place the boil in the freezer for about 10 minutes.
+• Cover and place the bowl in the freezer for about 10 minutes.

 To Assemble the Cake: